 Item cards with a total value of 30 or less.

-A way to track life points and action points (pen and paper will work well).
+A way to track health points and action points.

-Any token & stack cards you will need (depends on the cards in your deck).
+Any token & stack cards created by your actions.

 Varia FAQ - Can I Make My Own Class?